In Search of Sugihara

 In his office upstairs the consul is busy with a rubber stamp, bearing the sixteen-petaled chrysanthemum crest of his emperor, and a fountain pen, writing out visas in neat vertical lines of Sino-Japanese characters, pausing neither to eat nor to ask questions.
 He writes, in less than five minutes each, visas to distant, exotic destinations, which none of the recipients ever intend to see.
 Many of his visas still exist, treasured for over a half-century because the recipients owe their lives to them.
 In a mixture of stiff diplomatic English, French, and Japanese, they read:

-Seen for the journey through Japan to Surinam, Curaçao and other Netherlands Colonies.
+Seen for the journey through Japan1 to Surinam, Curaçao and other Netherlands Colonies.
 1940 VIII

 Consul du Japon à Kaunas.